lain-web2000/pellsson-lite-smb2j/README.md

 Looking to practice on PAL?
 [Try out threecreepio's independent PAL-conversion.](https://github.com/threecreepio/pallsson)

- **Please note this version of the Practice ROM uses the MMC5 mapper, this ROM will not work with certain flashcarts such as KrzysioCart, or on cheap clone consoles.**

 ## Major Version 6 (Current 6.0)

 ### New Features
 - Lost Levels now uses IRQ handling rather than Sprite 0, meaning there will be less lag frames!
 - Every 100th framerule is no longer broken, all framerules are now functional.
-- FDS Minus World and NES Minus World added for those wanting to practice "Minus World Ending" and "Minus World NES".
-You can toggle between them in the settting menu.
 - Input Display added.

 ### Bug Fixes